 Roman Chamomile is also known as Russian Chamomile and English Chamomile.
 It is a creeping ground cover that grows like a mat.
 It is a perennial that has small, daisy-like flowers with yellow centers and white petals.
 The leaves are feathery.

 German Chamomile looks similar to Roman Chamomile, with the difference being that German Chamomile grows upright to the height of about 1 to 2 feet (30 to 60 cm) and is a reseeding annual.

 As stated, both kinds of Chamomile grow in similar conditions, so from here on down, we will refer to them as just Chamomile.

 You can grow Chamomile herb in USDA plant hardiness zones 3 to 9.
-Chamomile grows best in cool conditions and should be planted in part shade, but will also grow full sun.
+Chamomile grows best in cool conditions and should be planted in part shade but will also grow in full sun.
 The soil should be dry.